apparebit/siteforge/packages/loader/README.md

 within a shared module, e.g., to update the loader's configuration.
 While loader and application can communicate through the global object for now, work is already under way to migrate the loader to its own thread.
 That requires its own global object due to JavaScript's single-threaded execution semantics.
-The next With shared modules and shared memory out of the picture, we need to turn to message passing.
+With shared modules and shared memory out of the picture, we need to turn to message passing.
 Conveniently, the Worker API already includes such a facility via `postMessage()`.

 ## XPC: Cross-Realm Procedure Calls